loshmis/vanguard-docs/configuration.md

 ```

 That's it, you don't have to change anything inside your codebase.
 Everything will be working as usual, except you won't be able to track user sessions.

+More session configuration options are available inside `config/session.php` configuration file.
+Feel free to check that file and configure things such as session lifetime, session cookie name etc.

 <a name="https"></a>
 ###HTTPS